dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 Imagining higher dimensions is easier if you imagine the space in radial terms, not simply cartesian terms...
 In this 4D or 5D space, rotate your perspective.
 What's different?
+There are more angles by which to orient your motion -- more degrees of freedom, a term with specific implications for classical mechanics and quantum mechanics.

 The final message in "Waiting" is that by leveraging the experience of other people -- each mind is its own social process in a massive